Another Warren County resident succumbs to COVID; 97 new cases reported Thursday

 Twenty Warren County residents were hospitalized as of Thursday, four fewer than Wednesday.
 Four are critically ill, and the remainder have moderate illness.
 Nine are moderately ill outside of the hospital.

-"Presume you will be exposed to COVID-19 when going into a crowded public setting, and please take precautions accordingly," the release states.
+"Presume you will be exposed to COVID-19 when going into a crowded public setting, and please take precautions accordingly," health officials advise.

 Thirty-seven of Thursday’s cases involved individuals who had been fully vaccinated.